Raymonoir/CO320-Assignment4-In-class-timed-assessment/README.md

 # Asssignment4-In-class-timed-assessment
 --------------------------------------------------------
-For this assessment we were given one of fourm unseen specifications and eighty minutes to complete the task to our best of our abilities.
+For this assessment we were given one of four unseen specifications and eighty minutes to complete the task to our best of our abilities.

-I recieved a first in this assessment
+I recieved 100% in this assessment